Load balancing policies without feedback using timed replicas: Discussion Future work

 \section{Discussion \& Future work}

-In this work, we consider load balancing policies that are suitable for rigid working environments with no feedback, no memory, and no synchronized replica cancellations.
-In such settings, random routing policy is the default choice for load balancing.
-Equipped with the ability to create replicas and pass on cancellation instructions to servers, we have introduced a new class of policy namely $\pi(p,T_1, T_2)$.
-An attractive feature of this policies is the server-side cancellation of replica based on discard thresholds $T_1$ and $T_2$.
-In this work we have shown that this policy (and several of its special cases) not only offer a marked improvement over the random routing policy (for suitable choice of parameters $\lambda, d$) but do so without using any communication from the servers.
-We analyze this policy using the cavity queue approach and the conjecture on asymptotic independence of queues.
-Using the MGF approach, we characterize the mean conditional sojourn time of a job and the loss probability for the policy as part of our key result.
+In this work, we consider load balancing policies without feedback and propose a policy based on timed replicas.
+For every replica that is created, the policy sends cancellation instructions to servers along with the replica.
+This instruction specifies an expiry time for the replica and thereby prevents potentially wasteful replicas from being executed.
+In this work, we have shown that this policy and several of its special cases, offer a marked improvement over the random routing policy for suitable choice of parameters such as normalized arrival rate $\lambda$ and number of replicas $d$.
+We also observed that under certain parameter regimes, the proposed dispatch policy has better performance when compared to feedback based policies.
+We analyze this policy using the cavity queue approach and the assumption on asymptotic independence of queues.
+Using the MGF approach, we characterize the mean conditional response time of a job and the loss probability for the policy as part of our key result.

-A key assumption in our analysis has been the exponential service requirements for jobs, and that the copies of jobs require independent and identically distributed service time.
-We believe that relaxing these assumptions and analyzing the proposed $\pi(p,T_1,T_2)$ policy for more general service time distributions and for the case of identical replicas is an interesting open direction.
-One can think of more nuanced policies without feedback such as replicating only short jobs (if the service requirement of a job is known at arrival) or replicating only if the primary copy is discarded.
+A key assumption in most of our analysis has been the exponential service requirements for jobs, and that the job replicas require \iid service time.
+We believe that relaxing these assumptions and analyzing the proposed $\pi(d,T_1,T_2)$ policy for more general service time distributions and for the case of identical replicas is an interesting open direction.
+One can think of more nuanced policies such as replicating only short jobs if the service requirement of a job is known at arrival.
+This would require no feedback from the server.
+One can also think of incorporating feedback in our proposed policy, and consider replicating only if the primary copy is discarded, or decide the number of replicas based on queue state.
 Analyzing such policies is also part of our agenda.
-Finally, while the performance of $\pi(p,T_1,T_2)$ seems to be good (compared to random routing) for lower values of normalized arrival rates $\lambda,$ it would be interesting to investigate if there exist such no feedback policies that are better than random routing even for higher values of normalized arrival rates $\lambda.$
+Further, while the performance of $\pi(d,T_1,T_2)$ seems to be good for lower values of normalized arrival rates $\lambda$, it would be interesting to investigate if there exist other no feedback policies that are better than random routing or feedback based policies even for higher values of normalized arrival rates $\lambda$.
+Another interesting direction is to find mean response time optimal load balancing policies, and policies that can utilized server feedback in a more efficient way.
+Finally, we plan to study the use case for such no feedback policies in an $(n,k)$ fork-join system, where a parallelizable job is distributed across $n$ servers and is considered completed when a certain fraction of jobs are executed.